Publish your app

-It is optional but recommended to test your app before publishing it.
+You can optionally test your app before publishing it.
 For instructions, see Train and test your app.

-Publish your app to an HTTP endpoint:
+Publish your app to an HTTP endpoint

 If you have previously published this app, this page looks like the following screenshot:

-Click Enable Bing Spell Checker check box.
+If you want to enable Bing Spell Check, click the Enable Bing Spell Checker check box.

 Click Publish.
 The endpoint URL of your published app is displayed.